-The licensing decision from NVE includesa thorough assessment in relation to reindeer herding interests.
-It concludes that it is possible to facilitate beneficial coexistence.
+The licensing decision from NVE includes a thorough assessment in relation to reindeer herding interests.
 It is of great importance that reindeer owners have access to their winter grazing areas and we will work hard to find good solutions in collaboration with the reindeer herding industry.

 Better access to the mountain

-The wind park will open up access to the mountains for a whole new group of users who have not previously had the opportunity to make use of Øyfjellet and the surrounding areas.
+The wind park has made the mountains more accessable for a whole new group of users who have not previously had the opportunity to make use of Øyfjellet and the surrounding areas.
 We have received lots of suggestions from both individuals and organisations as to how the wind park can provide new possibilities for local people.

-When the installation is completed towards the end of 2021, the available infrastructure will make Øyfjellet and its neighbouring areas readily accessible for hiking, recreation, cycling, uphill racing, fishing trips, skiing and other activities.
+The new infrastructure makes Øyfjellet and its neighbouring areas readily accessible for hiking, recreation, cycling, uphill racing, fishing trips, skiing and other activities.

-During the operational phase, the whole area covered by the Øyfjellet Wind Park will be open to everyone throughout the year.
-The entire massif will offer free access to non-motorised traffic and the benefits of active use of the area are unquestionable.
+The whole area covered by the Øyfjellet Wind Park is open to everyone throughout the year.
+The area offers free access to non-motorised traffic and the benefits of active use of the area are unquestionable.

 Strictly Necessary Cookies